Alternative name: Wood Nuthatch

 It nests in holes, lined with grass and bark, in old trees.
 The clutch consists of 5-8 white, red speckled eggs.

 A monogamous and territorial species.
 The size of the nest entrance is often reduced by plasterng with mud.
 Sometimes the interior is also plastered to protect against wind and rain.

 The diet includes insects, seeds and nuts.
 Visits garden feeders in winter.
 Will store food in the autumn for retrieval in the winter months.

-Clements, J. F., T. S. Schulenberg, M. J. Iliff, B. L. Sullivan, C. L. Wood, and D. Roberson.
-2013.
-The eBird/Clements checklist of birds of the world: Version 6.8., with updates to August 2013.
+- Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
+2018.
+The eBird/Clements checklist of birds of the world: v2018.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 - Wikipedia contributors.
 (2019, May 13).
 Eurasian nuthatch.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 08:00, May 29, 2019, from https://en.wikipedia.org/w/index.php?title=Eurasian_nuthatch&oldid=896925491

 - Grant, P.J., K. Mullarney, L. Svensson, D. Zetterstrom (1999) Collins Bird Guide: The Most Complete Field Guide to the Birds of Britain and Europe.
 Harpercollins Pub Ltd ISBN 0 00 219728 6

 - Brazil, M. (1991) The Birds of Japan, Smithsonian Inst.
 Press.

 - Brazil, M. (2018).
 Birds of Japan.
 Helm, London.
 ISBN 978-1-4729-1386-9